fabrice55/Edusity-React-Project/README.md

 # Edusity

 A simple react JS landing page project.
-The contact us section on the page is functional, as the https://web3forms.com/ API is leverage.
+The contact us section on the page is functional, as the https://web3forms.com/ API is in use.

 ## Run the app locally